-How to Create a Daily Schedule for a 5 Year Old
+What to Include in a Daily Schedule for a 5 Year Old

 What should you include in a daily schedule for a 5 year old?
-Check out these activities to do at home or out and about, morning or evening!
+Check out these activities to do at home or out and about, from morning to evening!

 You want to restructure your days and stick to a schedule to see if doing so can help.
 After all, keeping the family fed, cleaned, and entertained can be pretty challenging.
 And with no naps at this age, you’re left juggling the day’s activities every waking hour.